sachinthokal/JavaSpringBootApplication/README.md

-# 🐳 Problem Statement 1: Dockerize Simple Java App
+# 🐳 Problem Statement : Dockerize Simple Java App

-## 📌 Objective
+## 🎯 Your Task

-A client has provided a plain Java project in the form of a `.jar` file.
-The task is to:
+> Client Requirement: _"client has provided a plain Java project in the form of a `.jar` file.
+The task is to:"_

 - Write a `Dockerfile` to run the `.jar` file
 - Build the Docker image